spacetelescope/ins-jwst-community-software/tier2_standards/citation_information.md

-# Software Must Have Documented Citation Information
+# Project Must Have Documented Citation Information

 This is one of the tier 2 standards.
 See full list [on the overview page](README.md).